Frequently Asked Questions about Microsoft Dynamics 365 Guides in preview

 The guide needs to be realigned:

-If the guide is aligned using manual alignment, the digital twin (3D representation laid over its corresponding physical area) is not aligned correctly.
-To realign the guide, select the Alignment button and then realign the digital twin to perfectly overlay the physical area.
+If the guide is aligned using a digital anchor, the digital representation (3D representation laid over its corresponding physical area) is not aligned correctly.
+To realign the guide, select the Alignment button and then realign the digital representation to perfectly overlay the physical area.

-If the guide is aligned using marker alignment, the marker for the guide might not have been printed properly.
+If the guide is aligned using a printed anchor, the marker for the guide might not have been printed properly.
 Try realigning the guide by selecting the Alignment button.
 Alternatively, you can reprint the marker.
 Make sure that the printed marker lies flat in the work area before you realign.

-For more information on alignment methods, see the Authoring Guide.
+For more information on anchoring methods, see the Authoring Guide.